 Unicorn Homes.
 Currently, the North County LGBTQ resource center operates the Unicorn Homes program, which aims to provide housing stability to youth with the ultimate goal of reuniting youth with families and, where possible, addressing the underlying problems that led to separation in the first place.
-Unicorn Homes also connects youth with mental health resources, and provides job readiness services, life coaching, and independent living skills.
-The provisions of this bill would require HCD, upon appropriation of the Legislature, to establish the "Unicorn Homes Transitional Housing for Homeless LGBTQ+ Youth Program" as a five-year pilot program expansion to the existing Unicorn Homes project.
-This bill would require the program to be administered by a local CBO in the counties of San Diego, Los Angeles, and Sacramento, and enumerates the program requirements with which the CBO must comply.
+Unicorn Homes also connects youth with mental health resources and provides job readiness services, life coaching, and independent living skills.
+The provisions of this bill would require HCD, to the extent that an appropriation is made by the Legislature, for these purposes, to establish the Program as a three-year pilot program to be administered by local CBOs providing a majority of their services to the LGBTQ+ community in up to five selected counties for a total of three years.